Washington Drug and Alcohol Statistics

 - People who made $75,000 or more per year engaged in the most excessive drinking behaviors.3

-The cost of rehab can affect your decision about which program to attend.
-The cost of rehab varies depending on the facility.
+The cost of rehab can affect your decision about which program to attend, and it varies depending on the facility.
 Your costs will depend on factors including:

 Inpatient programs may begin with detoxification in a medical facility before you go to residential care for behavioral therapy.
 The costs include your detox treatment, as well as counseling, housing, and meals.